 Use a template

-The template view provides a blank plate map which can be used to apply annotations to multiple plates at once.
-This section only applies to users with edit permission for the dataset.
+The template view provides a blank plate map which can be used to apply annotations to multiple plates at once (dataset annotation mode only, for users with edit permissions).

 To switch to the template view click the dropdown box with the current plate name in the top left of the screen, and select Master template.
 Proceed to make annotations on the plate as defined above.
 Note that you can enter one, two or all types of annotation to apply to multiple plates, as desired (types of annotation means cell lines, drugs, or drug doses).